2023 Hot Rod Tractors

 AGE OF TRACTOR: 1972 and older, no home- made tractors

-FUEL: No pressurized fuels, no nitrous oxide, no nitrogen methanol, and no propylene oxide.
-Racecar gasoline, Alcohol, and oxygenated fuels may be used.
+FUEL: No pressurized fuels, no nitrous oxide, no nitrogen methanol, no methanol, and no propylene oxide.
+Racecar gasoline, and oxygenated fuels may be used with a specific gravity (sg) not to exceed .750 sg.
+(2020 Rule Change)

 DRAW BAR: Drawbars must not exceed 20 inches in height or less than 18 inches from center of axle to hooking point.
 No part of draw bar may extend rearward beyond point of hook.
 No part of drawbar is to be attached to any point higher than the center of rear axle.
 Drawbars must be stationary in all directions.
 No clevis, absolutely no turnbuckles.

 MANIFOLD, CARBURETOR: One four barrel naturally aspirated carburetor, 4150 base, 750 CFM.
 No predators, no dominators, no aerosol carburetors.
-No fuel injection, no throttle based injection.
-Carburetor will be inspected with a No Go gauge (1.400 top and 1.700 bottom.
+No fuel injection, no throttle-based injection.
+Carburetor will be inspected with a No-Go gauge (1.400 top and 1.700 bottom.
 All intake manifolds can be low-rise type.
 No tunnel-ram, no sheet metal/ aluminum intakes, no casted sheet metal type, no welded manifolds allowed.
-Headers must exit in an upward direction.
+Headers may not exit 90 degrees from engine.
+(Upward, down and back allowable) Verify design with Hot Rod Tech Committee person.
+(2021 Rule Change)

 2) Tractors must use an MSD model 6AL or 7AL-2 system with chip limiter.